Mission Statement

 2. Georgia Government Publications

-The Documents collection, identified by appropriate signage, is located on the main floor of the Odum Library.
-This location is on the same floor as the Reference Desk, which is staffed 75 hrs/wk.
+The Documents collection, identified by appropriate signage, is located on the main (second) floor of the Odum Library, east side of the atrium.
+This location is on the same floor as the Reference Desk, which is staffed 59 hrs/wk.
+Assistance with government information needs is available from the Reference department.

 Microfiche titles are housed in a central location on the first floor of Odum Library.
-Microform readers are located near the fiche collection, in a Copy Room with photocopiers.
-Circulation staff have primary responsibility for assisting patrons in the use of both the microform readers and the photocopiers.
+Microform readers are located on the first floor northwest corner.
+Assistance with the microform readers is available from service desk staff.

 Internet resources can be accessed from any of the Library's public workstations.
-Three computers for visitors are located near the main entrance on the second floor of Odum Library.
+Two computers for visitors are located in the back of the reference area on the second floor of Odum Library.